jamsch0/jamsch0.github.io/_posts/2019-01-27-Mapping-Shapes-To-Spheres.md

 This produces the following mesh:

-{% include image name="icosphere-mesh.png" caption="An icosphere mesh" %}
+{% include image.html name="icosphere-mesh.png" caption="An icosphere mesh" %}

 The icosphere is a good fit for our search criteria as it consists entirely of equilateral triangles that are congruent, that is, they are all the same size.